AlexFue/FilterMe/README.md

 * [x] User can **successfully use a functioning microphone button** to ask for desired filter to use
 * [x] User's **list of items persisted** upon modification and and retrieved properly on app restart
 * [x] User can **tap a random button that generates a random filter** if they don't have
+* and more!

 ## Video Walkthrough

-Here's a walkthrough of implemented:
+Here's a walkthrough of our Filter Me Application:

 <img src='AppDemo.gif'>